Are you having trouble generating a list of BSSIDs?

-This article reviews options to keep your project moving forward even if you can't generate a list of BSSIDs
+This article covers our options to keep your project moving forward even if you can't generate a list of BSSIDs

 Why do BSSID's matter?